yash-g01/Ice-Cream-Order-Site/README.md

 # Ice-Cream-Order-Site
 This project is hosted.
 To view webpage [click here](https://amulorder-project.infinityfreeapp.com/)

+* This website is not reponsive and best-viewed only on computer/large screen.
+I will try to optimize it for mobile-phones.

 ## How-to-locally-Setup-this-webpage
 You can Read the Step by Step Guide or [Watch this video for setup on MacOS](https://drive.google.com/file/d/19_y5y4lOnuoxrkn24Mx_bIagR2QZpqN-/view?usp=sharing) (video is just a showcase on how you can setup and doesn't have any audio.
 I will update the video if i get time and will also make it for Windows.)    :)
 1. Make sure to download XAMPP if you are Windows or MAMP if you are on MacOSX.